ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2020-01-24-Federal-Acquisition-Supply-Chain-Management-Crowdsourcing-Campaign.md

 ---

-Today, at the White House Summit on Federal Acquisition & Supply Chain Management I announced a call for ideas to help us shape how the government obtains and leverages acquisition and supply chain expertise.
+Today, at the White House Summit on Federal Acquisition & Supply Chain Management, I announced a call for ideas to help us shape how the government obtains and leverages acquisition and supply chain expertise.

 This call for ideas supports the President’s Management Agenda (PMA) that requires federal agencies to implement [category management](https://www.performance.gov/CAP/category-management/), an industry best practice where common contracts are leveraged, meaning that contracts are shared in order to buy common goods and services as an enterprise.
 [Category management](https://www.performance.gov/CAP/category-management/) has already helped the government eliminate redundancies, increase efficiency, and deliver more value for taxpayers.

 At today’s summit, we discussed:
-* *End-to-End Supply Chain Management* – How do the best companies plan for and execute large-scale, global supply chain management (e.g. enterprise resource planning, application of emerging technology for more efficient transactions, etc.)?
+* *End-to-End Supply Chain Management* – How do the best companies plan for and execute large-scale, global supply chain management (e.g., enterprise resource planning, application of emerging technology for more efficient transactions, etc.)?
 * *Co-creation with Industry/Academia/Consortia* – Where can shared business and other interests lead to new models for program delivery (e.g., shared investments, development of supplier consortia, etc.)?
 * *Continuous Improvement Cycle* – How can key business systems become more agile to keep up with the digital age (e.g., rules of engagement, knowledge transfer, dynamic benchmarking) while reducing friction in the acquisition system?